jerdog/auth0-blog/_posts/2018-08-29-nextjs-6-whats-possible.markdown

 The code above enables server side rendering of the styles.
 It does two things:

-1. Hook into the `renderPage` method to parse the child component’s styles server-side
+1. Hook into the `renderPage` method to parse the child component’s styles server-side.
 2. It hooks into the Document on the initial page load so that the app can update the `<head>` with the `<style>` tags that are required by the components.

-#### Authentication Process
+### Authentication Process

 _utils/auth.js_